psychemedia/island-storynotes/carus-wilson/25-pittis-libel.md

 ```

-The prosecution opened by establishing the undounted worth of a man retaining his good name, before describing how Alderman Pittis was no "apologist for vice", although he was bound to only prosecute those cases brought before him.
+The prosecution opened by establishing the undoubted worth of a man retaining his good name, before describing how Alderman Pittis was no "apologist for vice", although he was bound to only prosecute those cases brought before him.

 ```{admonition} A man's best inheritance
 :class: dropdown